binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 If possible, I usually advocate bringing VPS(s) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) where you have control.
 A lot of the ideas in this section originated from a blog post of mine on [hardening Debian web servers](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/).

 ## 1. SSM Asset Identification
 Take results from [higher level Asset Identification](#ssm-asset-identification).
 Remove any that are not applicable.
 Add any newly discovered.
+Here are some to get you started:

 * Ownership.
-At first this may sound strange, but that's because of an assumption you may have that it's a given that you will always own, or at least have control of your server.
-I'm going to dispel this myth.
-When an attacker wants to compromise your server, they want to do so for a reason.
-Possibly it's just for kicks, possibly it's for some more sinister reason.
-They want an asset that presumably belongs to you or your organisation.
-If they can take control of your server (own it/steal it/what ever you want to call the act), then they have a foot hold to launch further attacks and gain other assets that don't belong to them.
-With this in mind, you could think of your server as an asset.
-On the other hand you could think of it as a liability.
+At first this may sound strange, but that is because of an assumption you may have that it is a given that you will always own, or at least have control of your server(s).
+I am going to dispel this myth.
+When an attacker wants to compromise your server(s), they want to do so for a reason.
+Possibly it is just for kicks, possibly it is for some more sinister reason.
+They want an asset that presumably belongs to you, your organisation, or your customers.
+If they can take control of your server(s) (own it/steal it/what ever you want to call the act), then they have a foot hold to launch further attacks and gain other assets that do not belong to them.
+With this in mind, you could think of your server(s) as an asset.
+On the other hand you could think of your it as a liability.
 Both may be correct.
-In any case, you need to protect it and in many cases take it to school and teach it how to protect itself.
+In any case, you need to protect your server(s) and in many cases take it to school and teach it how to protect itself.
 This is covered under the [SSM Countermeasures](#vps-countermeasures) section with items such as HIDS and Logging and Alerting.
 * Taking the confidential business and client information from the "Starting with the 30,000' view" chapter, here we can concretise these concepts into forms such as:
   * Email, Web, Data-store servers and of course the data on them.
-  * You could even stretch this to individuals PC's and other devices which may be carrying this sort of confidential information on them.
+  * You could even stretch this to individuals PCs and other devices which may be carrying this sort of confidential information on them.
 Mobile devices are a huge risk for example (covered in the [Mobile](#mobile) chapter)

 This is probably an incomplete list for your domain.
-I've given you a start.
+I have given you a start.
 Put your thinking cap on and populate the rest, or come back to it as additional assets enter your mind.

 ## 2. SSM Identify Risks
 Go through same process as we did at the [top level](#ssm-identify-risks), but for your VPS(s).